fredvs/wayland-pascal/README.md

 # wayland-pascal
-Demos of wayland client using fpc Pascal compiler.
+Demos step by step of wayland client using fpc Pascal compiler.

 It uses the excellent fpc-wayland Bindings Generator for freepascal from Andrews Haines. https://github.com/andrewd207/fpc-wayland